Frequently Asked Questions

 But the first day of ISSI has its own special schedule, to accommodate registration and opening ceremonies.

-Registration opens for Young Artist Program students.
+Young Artist Program students have rehearsal from 8:30-10.
 This includes violins in book 9+, violists in books 5+ and cellists in books 7+.
-After they pick up their packets that contain their personalized schedules and information materials, they head straight to a 2-hour orchestra rehearsal from 8:30-10:30 am.
+Try to be ready for registration right at 8:15 so they can pick up their packets that contain their personalized schedules and information materials, then head straight to rehearsal.

 9 am: